What is Epic Vendor Services?

 Why Epic Vendor Services Matters for NHS Health Integration

-As NHS Trusts across England continue to roll out Epic as their enterprise‑wide EPR, the ability for third‑party applications to connect securely and effectively has become a strategic priority.
-Without an established integration framework like Epic Vendor Services, products may face significant barriers to adoption, including:
+As NHS Trusts across England continue to roll out Epic as their enterprise-wide EPR, the ability for third-party applications to connect securely and effectively has become a strategic priority.
+Integrated Care Systems (ICSs) are increasingly focused on shared records, interoperability, and joined-up pathways, making robust Epic integration more important than ever.

-• Compliance with Epic requirements
+• Compliance with Epic technical and governance requirements

-• Ensuring patient safety and data security
+• Ensuring patient safety and clinical assurance

 • Gaining clinician trust through seamless workflow integration

-• Navigating technical complexity in interoperability
+• Navigating the technical complexity of interoperability at scale

 Key Features of Epic Vendor Services